WordPress/gutenberg/docs/contributors/copy-guide.md

 This will obviously vary quite a lot depending on the context, but here are some general tips:

 #### ONE: Contractions are your friends!
-They’re more conversational, and a simple way to make text sound friendlier and less formal.
+They’re more conversational, and a simple way to make the text sound friendlier and less formal.
 (And they save a bit of space as well: a win-win.)

 #### TWO: Cut phrases that inflate your word count without actually adding meaning.
 This happens frequently in two specific instances.
 First, when writing in the passive voice: